Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/scheduling-controls/timeline/properties.md

 <td>End Date Field</td>

-<td>The field wich contains the end date of the event. <span style="FONT-WEIGHT: normal">This field is not possible to specify if the end duration field is specified.</td>
+<td>The field wich contains the end date of the event.
+This field is not possible to specify if the end duration field is specified.</td>

 </tr>